 Shelby Ruff joined the Solar San Antonio Board of Directors in 2009.
 He founded Off Grid Hardware, LLC in 2013 with a focus on solar energy project development and off grid battery storage systems.
 Shelby is also global recruiting consultant for Fortune 500 & Start-Up businesses.
 He brings nine years of solar energy industry experience after successfully co-founding, managing, and selling Solar Community LLC, a nationwide residential solar energy company, to a global solar distributor.
 He also has 10 years of recruiting experience and supported the worldwide talent acquisition teams at Rackspace Hosting (NYSE: RAX) while holding positions in San Antonio and London, UK.
 Shelby helped hire hundreds of employees for the company as it grew from a high growth startup to a publicly traded company and industry leader in cloud hosting technology.
 Shelby received his MBA in Management and his Bachelor’s degree in Business Administration, both with high honors, from St. Mary’s University of San Antonio — all while on scholarship playing NCAA Division II Men’s Soccer.

-Garland Scott, PE, CEM, Air Education and Training Command
+Garland Scott, PE, Retired, Air Education and Training Command

-Garland is the Air Education and Training Command (AETC) energy manager where he has served as the facility energy program consultant for 13 Air Force installations.
+Garland is the former Air Education and Training Command (AETC) energy manager where he served as the facility energy program consultant for 13 Air Force installations.
 He has received several Department of Energy Awards including: 2006 Air Force Energy Champion, 2004 U.S. Air Force Renewable Energy Team, and 2001 Department of Energy Award for Effective Program Implementation and Management.
-Garland currently serves on the board of the Texas Solar Energy Society (TxSES) and is a member of ASES, TREIA, and the Association of Energy Engineers both national and Austin/San Antonio Chapters.
+Garland previously served on the board of the Texas Solar Energy Society (TxSES) and is a member of ASES, TREIA, and the Association of Energy Engineers both national and Austin/San Antonio Chapters.

 Scott Smith, Consultant